Engineering Performance Metrics Dashboard.

 For all work in progress, we depict see the current state of all work started, broken down by time spent in each more granular work state, such as In Review, Blocked, etc.:

 When analyzing closed work, we derive a full performance evaluation of how, and how well, the work was delivered.
-There are five primary signals for this:
+There are five primary metrics for this:

 - Backlog Change shows how well you’re keeping up with demand;